Graded strength of comparative illusions is explained by Bayesian inference: Background

 \section{Background}

-Since the discovery of the comparative illusion \parencite{montalbetti1984after}, most accounts have invoked ``mental edits'' that comprehenders might apply to derive a plausible interpretation from the CI sentence. \textcite{townsend2001sentence} proposed that sentence (\ref{ex:ci-sentence}) could be an integration of two felicitous sentences (\ref{ex:townsend_sentence}) with high string overlap (underlined), where segments outside of the parentheses are ``blended'' into the canonical CI sentence.
-This account does not explain which of the two elements of the blend is selected as the interpretation for CI.
-Nor does it explain why comprehenders do not notice the anomaly of the resulting blend given the account specifies that comprehenders conduct a careful syntactic parse to ensure the well-formedness of the blended sentence. \begin{exe} \ex \begin{xlist} \ex More \underline{people have been to Russia than I} (could believe). \ex \underline{People have been to Russia} (more) \underline{than I} have. \end{xlist} \end{exe}
+Since the discovery of the comparative illusion \parencite{montalbetti1984after}, most accounts have invoked ``mental edits'' that comprehenders might apply to derive a plausible interpretation from the CI sentence.
+According to the analysis-by-synthesis model in \textcite{townsend2001sentence}, sentence (\ref{ex:ci-sentence}) could be an integration of two frequent and felicitous sentence templates (\ref{ex:townsend_sentence}) with high string overlap (underlined), where segments outside of the parentheses are ``blended'' into the canonical CI sentence.
+Comprehenders initially accept the perceived sentence because of the associated plausible templates but soon realize that it is incoherent after careful syntactic analysis.
+This model predicts a two-stage comprehension process where comprehenders would eventually realize the anomaly after an initial acceptance.
+Additional mechanism needs to be added to explain why the illusion lasts during untimed acceptability tasks \parencite{zhang_comparative_2024} and what underlying interpretation comprehenders hold about the anomalous sentence that makes them insensitive to the anomaly. \begin{exe} \ex \begin{xlist} \ex More \underline{people have been to Russia than I} (could believe). \ex \underline{People have been to Russia} (more) \underline{than I} have. \end{xlist} \end{exe}

 Others have proposed subtler ``edits'' that could transform the illusory sentence into a well-formed one.
 The range of possibilities is exemplified in (\ref{ex:repair}): \begin{exe} \ex \begin{xlist} \ex \textbf{Comparative Illusion}: More judges vacationed in Florida than the lawyers did. \ex \textbf{Event comparison (shift \textit{more})}: Judges vacationed in Florida \underline{more} than the lawyers did. \ex \textbf{Individual comparison (delete \textit{the})}: More judges vacationed in Florida than lawyers did. \ex \textbf{Individual comparison (insert \textit{of the})}: More \underline{of the} judges vacationed in Florida than the lawyers did. \end{xlist} \end{exe} \textcite{oconnor2015comparative} and \textcite{wellwood2018anatomy} proposed that the sentence-initial \textit{more} in CI sentences, e.g., (\ref{ex:edit-illusion}), could be moved to an adverbial position, e.g., (\ref{ex:wellwood-ev-comp}).
 The edited sentence compares the frequencies with which the two relevant parties (judges and lawyers) engaged in the activity (vacationing in Florida).
 For ease of reference, we label this interpretation ``event comparison'', following \textcite{wellwood2018anatomy}. \textcite{oconnor2015comparative} did not test this hypothesis empirically, and a subsequent study \parencite{wellwood2018anatomy} failed to corroborate its predictions: participants in a recall task did not correct sentences such as (\ref{ex:edit-illusion}) into (\ref{ex:wellwood-ev-comp}).